Ahmedabad

 Ahmedabad has emerged as an important economic and industrial hub in India.
 It is the second-largest producer of cotton in India, due to which it was known as the 'Manchester of India' along with Kanpur.
-Ahmedabad's stock exchange (before it was shut down in 2018) was the country's second oldest.
-Cricket is a popular sport in Ahmedabad; a newly built stadium, called Narendra Modi Stadium, at Motera can accommodate 132,000 spectators, making it the largest stadium in the world.
-The world-class Sardar Vallabhbhai Patel Sports Enclave is currently under construction and once complete, it will be one of the biggest sports centers (Sports City) in India.
+Ahmedabad Stock Exchange (before it was shut down in 2018) was the country's second-oldest.
+Cricket is a popular sport in Ahmedabad; the newly built Narendra Modi Stadium at Motera can accommodate 132,000 spectators, making it the largest stadium in the world.
+The planned Sardar Vallabhbhai Patel Sports Enclave will be one of the biggest sports centres (Sports City) in India once complete.

 The effects of the liberalisation of the Indian economy have energised the city's economy towards tertiary sector activities such as commerce, communication and construction.
-Ahmedabad's increasing population has resulted in an increase in the construction and housing industries, resulting in the development of skyscrapers.
+Ahmedabad's increasing population has increased demand in the construction and housing industries, resulting in the development of skyscrapers.

 In 2010, Ahmedabad was ranked third in Forbes's list of fastest growing cities of the decade.
 In 2012, The Times of India chose Ahmedabad as India's best city to live in.
-The gross domestic product of Ahmedabad metro was estimated at $80 billion in 2020.
+The gross domestic product of Ahmedabad metro was estimated at $136.1 billion in 2023.
 In 2020, Ahmedabad was ranked as the third-best city in India to live by the Ease of Living Index.
 In July 2022, Time magazine included Ahmedabad in its list of world's 50 greatest places of 2022.

 Ahmedabad has been selected as one of the hundred Indian cities to be developed as a smart city under the Government of India's flagship Smart Cities Mission.
 In July 2017, the historic city of Ahmedabad, or Old Ahmedabad, was declared a UNESCO World Heritage City.
-The city is home to the world's first Swaminarayan Mandir, located in Kalupur area of Old Ahmedabad.

-Etymology

-The city of Ahmedabad in India has a rich history and a fascinating etymology.
-The name "Ahmedabad" is derived from the name of Sultan Ahmed Shah, who founded the city in the year 1411 AD.
-The original name of the city was "Ashaval," which was a small settlement located on the banks of the Sabarmati river.

-According to local legends, Sultan Ahmed Shah was out on a hunting expedition when he came across a rabbit that was brave enough to turn and face his hunting dogs.
-Impressed by the courage of the rabbit, Sultan Ahmed Shah decided to build a new city on the spot and named it "Ahmedabad" after himself.

-Over the years, Ahmedabad grew into a prosperous city, becoming an important center for trade and commerce.
-Today, it is one of the largest cities in India and is known for its rich cultural heritage, including its magnificent monuments, museums, and festivals.
-At that time, Karna, the Chaulukya (Solanki) ruler of Anhilwara (modern Patan), waged a successful war against the Bhil king of Ashaval, and established a city called Karnavati on the banks of the Sabarmati.

 History

+Toponymy

+Based on relics found in several neighbourhoods of the old city and on writings of the Persian historian al-Biruni, it is surmised that an early Bhil tribal group settlement was known as Ashaval.

+According to Merutunga, Karna, the Chaulukya (Solanki) ruler of Anhilvada (modern Patan), successfully launched a military campaign against Ashaval and founded a city nearby called Karnavati.
+The location of Karnavati is not definitively known.
+References from the 14th and 15th centuries mention Ashaval but do not mention Karnavati.

+Ahmad Shah I of the Gujarat Sultanate transferred its capital from Anhilvada to Ashaval in 1411 CE; as was customary, the city was subsequently renamed Ahmedabad after the Sultan.